 Part 2 of NESC contains those standards that may be implemented on voluntary basis.
 These include guideline standards, codes of practice, and other such standards that may not necessarily be directly enforced, but whose results are implied in some legal requirements.
 One of such standards include the Environmental Management Systems (EMS) standards, like TZS 701/ISO 14001 whose compliance specifications include the relevant legal requirements.
 Part 2 thus has important requirements for companies and developers who wish to demonstrate their commitment to sustainable development by way of self-regulation mechanism.
-On the other hand, some companies and for other various reasons like certification requirements by environment friendly banks or tenders.
+On the other hand, some companies or developers may be compelled to follow these standards because of requirements from mother companies and for other various reasons like certification requirements by environment friendly banks or tenders.
 Part 2 also includes standards used in evaluating environmental performance.